GC to EC: A Modern Odyssey of Technical Conversions

 ⚠️ Those looking to scale efficiently should seriously consider it.

-⚠️ Businesses opposing change risk falling behind.
+⚠️ Businesses resisting change risk falling behind.

 How Do Tech Conferences Address This Trend?